WE ARE CURRENTLY NOT ACCEPTING ADMISSIONS FOR THIS SPECIES. PLEASE VISIT ANIMAL HELP NOW TO FIND A WILDLIFE CENTER THAT IS ACCEPTING THEM NEAR YOU.

 Raccoons are often orphaned unnecessarily when a homeowner hears activity in their attic and hires a pest control company to remove them.
 Often the company will trap the parents and relocate them, overlooking the babies, and the homeowner will hear the babies crying within a day or so.
 If you have raccoons in your attic, please call us at 713-468-8972.
 We can advise you on passive methods that will compel the raccoon to relocate on their own, taking any babies they have with them.
 If you find a baby raccoon on its own, call us at 713-468-8972 for further assistance.

-Raccoons (Procyon lotor) are nocturnal (mostly active at nighttime).
 They are most active in spring, summer, and fall, and will sleep in their dens for most of the winter.
 Reproduction begins in late winter.
 Females, or sows, usually give birth to 1-6 baby kits in the spring.
 Mothers are very protective of their young until they separate after about a year.
 At TWRC Wildlife Center, we see baby raccoons come in heavily from March - July.

 Raccoons can carry several bacterial diseases and parasites that can be transmitted to humans and pets through a bite or the ingestion of raccoon waste.
 Some diseases that can affect humans and pets include: leptospirosis, salmonella, roundworm, and rabies.
 A raccoon’s life span is about 2-3 years.